SAP-archive/helm-broker/README.md

 ```
   ├── .github                   # Pull request and issue templates
   ├── charts                    # Charts to install by Helm
-  ├── cmd                       # Main applications for project
+  ├── cmd                       # Main applications of the project
   ├── config                    # Configuration file templates or default configurations
   ├── deploy                    # Dockerfiles to build applications image
   │
-  ├── docs                      # Documentation files
+  ├── docs                      # Documentation related to the project
-  │    ├── proposals                # Documentation about proposed architecture decisions
+  │    ├── proposals                # Proposed architecture decisions
-  │    └── release                  # Documentation used during release process
+  │    └── release                  # Release notes template
   │
   ├── hack                      # Scripts used by the Helm Broker developers
-  │    ├── boilerplate              # Header used in code generation
+  │    ├── boilerplate              # Header used while generating code
-  │    ├── ci                       # Chart-test source
+  │    ├── ci                       # Source of the test for charts
   │    ├── examples                 # Example Kubernetes objects
   │    └── release                  # Release pipeline scripts
   │
   ├── internal                  # Private application and library code
-  │    ├── addon                    # Package providing logic for fetching Addons from different remote repositories
+  │    ├── addon                    # Package that provides logic for fetching addons from different remote repositories
-  │    ├── assetstore               # Contains client for upload service which allows Helm Broker to upload a documentation
+  │    ├── assetstore               # Client for the upload service which allows the Helm Broker to upload documentation
-  │    ├── bind                     # Provides logic to render binding data
+  │    ├── bind                     # Logic that renders the binding data
-  │    ├── broker                   # Contains implementation of the OSB API contract
+  │    ├── broker                   # Implementation of the OSB API contract
-  │    ├── config                   # Contains configurations structs for both controller and broker
+  │    ├── config                   # Configurations structs for both Controller and Broker
-  │    ├── controller               # Contains logic of two controllers - `ClusterAddonsConfigurations` and `AddonsConfigurations`
+  │    ├── controller               # Logic of the ClusterAddonsConfigurations and AddonsConfigurations controllers
-  │    ├── health                   # Provides the handlers of the liveness and readiness probes
+  │    ├── health                   # Handlers of the liveness and readiness probes
-  │    ├── helm                     # Provides a client for Helm
+  │    ├── helm                     # Client for Helm
-  │    ├── platform                 # Contains internal minor packages like logger or idProvider
+  │    ├── platform                 # Internal minor packages, such as logger or idProvider
   │    ├── storage                  # Storage layer for both memory and ETCD provider, based on factory design pattern
-  │    └── model.go                 # Contains all structs used in the project
+  │    └── model.go                 # All structs used in the project
   │
   ├── pkg                       # Library code to use by external applications
-  │    ├── apis                     # Contains `ClusterAddonsConfigurations` and `AddonsConfigurations` structs definitions
+  │    ├── apis                     # Structs definitions for ClusterAddonsConfigurations and AddonsConfigurations
-  │    └── client                   # Provides a typed client for `ClusterAddonsConfigurations` and `AddonsConfigurations`
+  │    └── client                   # Typed client for ClusterAddonsConfigurations and AddonsConfigurations
   │
   └── test                      # Additional external test applications and test data
-       ├── charts                   # Contains implementation of the helm-broker's chart test
+       ├── charts                   # Implementation of the test for the `helm-broker` chart
-       └── integration              # Contains implementation of the integration test
+       └── integration              # Implementation of the integration test
 ```